Matchbox (brand): Cataloguing

 Since the advent of organized Matchbox collectors' clubs (see below, "Matchbox collectors"), models and their variations have been coded and catalogued, and values have been roughly established.
 The major collectors' organizations (NAMC, AIM, Matchbox USA, MICA, MBXForum etc.) as well as individual authors have published numerous works describing the various Matchbox ranges including the models and their variations.
 Whereas the best of these were formerly available mainly through the clubs themselves, it is now possible to buy books on Matchbox from various publishing houses.
 These are available not only in English, but in several other languages (particularly German) as well.

-As there have been multiple reference catalogs over the years, there is no complete consensus on the coding of a model.
+As there have been multiple reference catalogues over the years, there is no complete consensus on the coding of a model.
 However, a standard code might read as such: Y-15 A 6.
 This would mean the 6th variation of the first ("A") release of model no. Y-15.

 Many books now include a price guide, but there is no real consensus on the actual monetary value of a model.
 The numbers in any of the publications give relative information, but not more.
 It remains a collectors market, and, accordingly, prices fluctuate greatly.